 For those who are not aware, Amazon Prime is a service in which customers have to pay an annual subscription fee for a better shopping experience.
 Users who sign up for Prime will be eligible for fast and free delivery of items they buy from Amazon.in.
 You will be able to stream premium videos for free or rent latest movie titles if you subscribe to Instant video service.
 Amazon has more in hand cash than its Indian competitors.
 Thus, it can spill millions of dollars for getting rights on videos, music, eBooks, etc.

-Even though it had started Indian operations after 5 years after flipkart.com went live, Amazon’s traffic was on the higher side according to a survey published in the Economic times.
-The traffic might increase further if Flipkart decides to shut down its site to adapt the app only model.
+Even though it had started Indian operations after 5 years after zxczcxcx.com went live, Amazon’s traffic was on the higher side according to a survey published in the Economic Times.
+The traffic might increase further if Flipkart decides to shut down its site to adopt the app only model.
 The retailer has also attracted millions of local sellers in the past few months.

 Will Customers benefit from the rivalry?